 The newspapers ceasing operations are all owned by the Tribune Publishing Company, which is overseen by the family of the late Daniel J. Horgan.
 The company, which purchased the Tribune in 1974, declined to comment.

-In an era before Facebook, Twitter, and on-line new sources became the norm, community papers were a constant for many Boston neighborhoods.
-But as more readers migrate to the web, it has become increasingly difficult for the newspapers to remain financially viable.
+In an era before Facebook, Twitter, and online news sources became the norm, community papers were a constant for many Boston neighborhoods.
+But as more readers migrated to the Web for their news and classified ads, it became increasingly difficult for the newspapers to remain financially viable.

 ‘The first thing you did on a Thursday morning was to run out and buy a copy of the Tribune,” Hart said.
 “It’s a very sad day for the neighborhood. ’

 “[Local papers] certainly don’t have trouble attracting readers,” said Dan Kennedy, an assistant professor of journalism at Northeastern University.
 “The trouble they face, something we all face, is that the advertising game has changed so much.
 It’s an economic challenge.”